Graphing Calculator Drawing: Rotation

 Challenge.
 Create your own emblem.

-This post is a chapter in the book Graphing Calculator Drawing Exercises.
+This post is part of the book Graphing Calculator Drawing Exercises.
 Suggested citation: Skycak, J. (2019).
 Graphing Calculator Drawing: Rotation.
-Graphing Calculator Drawing Exercises. https://justinmath.com/graphing-calculator-drawing-rotation/
+In Graphing Calculator Drawing Exercises. https://justinmath.com/graphing-calculator-drawing-rotation/